1989 NCAA Division I men's basketball championship game: Game summary

 Michigan trailed by three, 79–76, with less than a minute remaining in overtime when Terry Mills hit a turnaround 11-footer to cut the Seton Hall lead to 79–78.
-After a defensive stop, the Pirates' Gerald Greene fouled Rumeal Robinson with three seconds left in overtime.
+After a defensive stop, the Pirates' Gerald Greene was controversially called for a foul on Rumeal Robinson with three seconds left in overtime.
 Robinson made both free throws, and, after Seton Hall's last-second shot came up short, Michigan won its first national championship.

+Aftermath

+While Michigan and Seton Hall experienced regular season and postseason success in the following years, 1989 marked a high point for both teams.
+To date, this remains the only championship won by the Wolverines, while this is the only appearance in the championship game for the Pirates.
+Since 1989, the closest Seton Hall got to another Final Four was the Elite Eight in 1991, where they lost to then-undefeated UNLV.
+Michigan would make four more appearances in the national championship game after this in 1992, 1993, 2013, and 2018 (the former two were later vacated by the NCAA), and the Wolverines would lose all four, bringing their record in the championship game to 1–6, the worst record among teams that have previously won a championship.